Broncos LB Miller undergoes ankle surgery

 "He just rushed around the edge and never hit the ground and never looked bad," Fangio said earlier this week.
 "If you saw the video, you'd think nothing happened, but it did."

-Speaking prior to Friday's practice, Fangio said standout receiver Courtland Sutton (shoulder) will sit out the session.
-Sutton was injured during Thursday's practice.
+Standout receiver Courtland Sutton (shoulder) sat out Friday's session.
+Sutton was injured during Thursday's practice and is considered day to day..

 Fangio feels there is a chance Sutton can play in Monday night's opener against the Tennessee Titans.